cloudwatt/applications/bundle-trusty-ghost/README_EN.md

 ### By the way...

-If you do not like command lines, you can go directly to the "run it thru the console" section by clicking [here](#console)
+If you do not like command lines, you can go directly to the "run it thru the console" section by clicking [here](#console).

 ## Preparations